Param-Harrison/kidzode/public/courses/pixel-heroes/rps_winner.md

     print("COMPUTER WINS!
 Better luck next time!")
 ```

-## Remember
-- Check for tie first
-- Then check each way player can win
-- `and` means BOTH must be true
-- If no win, computer wins!
+**The logic:** Check for a tie first.
+Then check each way the player can win. `and` means BOTH must be true.
+If no win conditions match, the computer wins!

-## Try This
-Play multiple times with each choice!
+Play multiple times with each choice - see all the different outcomes!

-## If Stuck
-- Type choice exactly right
-- Check win conditions carefully

-You did it! ⭐